 from the course assessment section.

-- In Assignment 2 you will select a more complex type of mechanism from a
+- In Assignment 1 you will select a complex mechanism from a

 library of choices, impelement that mechanism, and simulate it.

-- In Assignment 3 you will complete a partially-written Grasshopper program
+- In Assignment 3 you will modify a Grasshopper program

 - For the final project, which is a substantial fraction of your